surick/surick/README.md

 - 👋 Hi, I’m @surick
 - 👀 I’m interested in game and code
-- 🌱 I’m currently learning C and OS
+- 🌱 I’m currently relearning C and OS
 - 💞️ I’m looking to collaborate on some opensource group like linux
 - 📫 How to reach me --> email:i@evilcry.com